 Daycare teacher assistant, child care assistant, teacher aide—no matter what you might be called, you help daycare teachers keep track of all the little ones.
 You lead enriching activities in between constructing plans for their lessons and activities and documenting any noteworthy developments.

 Get ready for success!
-We’ve put together three resume templates and cover letter writing tips that have helped daycare teacher assistants like you before, so you can get started with some prime examples and helpful advice.
+We’ve put together five resume templates and cover letter writing tips that have helped daycare teacher assistants like you before, so you can get started with some prime examples and helpful advice.

 Daycare Teacher Assistant Resume

-Formal Daycare Teacher Assistant Resume
+Daycare Teacher Assistant 2 Resume

 What Matters Most: Your Skills & Work Experience Sections